Value Investing vs Dividend Investing

 2. They can choose to pay this amount to the shareholders.
 The issue here is that when this amount gets paid a dividend, it´s also taxed, so the amount is reduced.
 Even if the investors put the dividend into the company again, (by buying the same stock), the total amount is less than what the company could have put to work themselves.
 That means money value is lost in this transfer.
 Another aspect is that you might get greedy, and choose not to reinvest the dividend, which really is a great danger here.

-This is basically why Buffet does not like dividend, and why he chooses to rather increase the value of his company himself.
+This is basically why Buffet does not like dividends, and why he chooses to rather increase the value of his company himself.
 He thinks that the stockholders would be better of just holding on to the stock, and let the management increase the value.

 The Dividend Investor

 For a Dividend Investor, this might seem logical, but still not tempting.
-You are not getting any cash in hand, so when there is a crash or stocks gets cheaper, you will not be able to use the dividend to buy stocks at a cheaper price.
+You are not getting any cash in hand, so when there is a crash or stocks get cheaper, you will not be able to use the dividend to buy stocks at a cheaper price.
 Yeah, that sucks!
 We don’t want that to happen.

 I get that, but here is the thing: